-Table 50 - Task management functions that abort commands (part 1 of 2) Task management function Scope Unit attention condition (see 5.14) additional sense code, if any a TASK ABORTED status Reference ABORT TASK if the ABORT TASK scope is I_T_L nexus All commands: a) in the specified logical unit; b) in the task set associated with commands from the specified I_T nexus; and c) that were received on the specified I_T nexus with the specified command identifier. b none no 7.2 ABORT TASK if the ABORT TASK scope is I_T nexus All commands: a) in all logical units; b) in the task set associated with commands from the specified I_T nexus; and c) that were received on the specified I_T nexus with the specified command identifier. b none no 7.2 Key: yes = Each command that is aborted on an I_T nexus other than the one that delivered the task management function is completed with TASK ABORTED status, if the TAS bit is set to one in the Control mode page. no = No status is returned for aborted commands. a If the TAS bit is set to zero in the Control mode page (see SPC-4), then the device server creates this unit attention condition for each I_T nexus that had command(s) aborted other than the I_T nexus that delivered the task management function.
-If the TAS bit is set to one in the Control mode page (see SPC-4), then the device server does not create this unit attention condition. b If: a) the SCSI target device does not check overlapped commands; b) the SCSI transport protocol standard defines that the command identifier scope is the I_T nexus; and c) a command in another logical unit is using the same command identifier, then the ABORT TASK should not affect commands in other logical units in the same SCSI target device. c If the TST field is set to 001b (i.e., per I_T nexus) in the Control mode page (see SPC-4), then there is one task set per I_T nexus in the logical unit.
+Table 50 - Task management functions that abort commands (part 1 of 2) Task management function Scope Unit attention condition (see 5.14) additional sense code, if any ^a TASK ABORTED status Reference ABORT TASK if the ABORT TASK scope is I_T_L nexus All commands: a) in the specified logical unit; b) in the task set associated with commands from the specified I_T nexus; and c) that were received on the specified I_T nexus with the specified command identifier. ^b none no 7.2 ABORT TASK if the ABORT TASK scope is I_T nexus / no 7.2 Key: yes = Each command that is aborted on an I_T nexus other than the one that delivered the task management function is completed with TASK ABORTED status, if the TAS bit is set to one in the Control mode page. no = No status is returned for aborted commands. ^a If the TAS bit is set to zero in the Control mode page (see SPC-5), then the device server creates this unit attention condition for each I_T nexus that had command(s) aborted other than the I_T nexus that delivered the task management function.
+If the TAS bit is set to one in the Control mode page (see SPC-5), then the device server does not create this unit attention condition. ^b If: a) the SCSI target device does not check overlapped commands; b) the SCSI transport protocol standard defines that the command identifier scope is the I_T nexus; and c) a command in another logical unit is using the same command identifier, then the ABORT TASK should not affect commands in other logical units in the same SCSI target device. ^c If the TST field is set to 001b (i.e., per I_T nexus) in the Control mode page (see SPC-5), then there is one task set per I_T nexus in the logical unit.
 As a result, commands from other I_T nexuses are not affected and CLEAR TASK SET is equivalent to ABORT TASK SET.

-Table 50 - Task management functions that abort commands (part 1 of 2) --
+Table 50 - Task management functions that abort commands (par t 1 of 2) --- -----------